 Lesley B. aka @LBBohoPrep: “All silk to the dry cleaner.
 Everything else I was on cold with color catchers and similar colors and then hang or lay flat to dry.”

 Lindsay L. aka @LifeofLindsay: “Wash [items] alone.
-If it’s an article of clothing with dark and light colors (like Going Coastal), I always wash before I wear.
-Cold water, gentle cycle with two Shout Color Catchers for all Lilly laundry.
+If it’s an article of clothing with dark and light colors, I always wash before I wear.
+Cold water, gentle cycle with two Shout Color Catchers for all delicate laundry.
 I use Tide Pods as my detergent.
-I always hang my Lilly dresses and Popovers up to air dry.
+I always hang my dresses to air dry.
 I dry all my shorts in the dryer on low heat.
 I’ve never had an issue with color bleeding or shrinkage.”

 Emily W. aka @emwarrrr “Mix a table spoon of each of baking soda, Mortons salt, and hydrogen peroxide.
 Mix into a paste and rub into the fabric where the spot is.
 It might take two times but it makes such a difference.
 Also, safe on colors!”